-1828 L St. NW Suite 1200 Washington, DC 20036 +1-202-833-7522
+1828 L St. NW Suite 1200 Washington, DC 20036 +1-202-833-7522 to respond to the appeal within 7 calendar days.

-Either party may file an appeal within 14 calendar days of notification of the review committee's decision.
-Appeals may be filed only when there was a material failure to follow procedures or when significant evidence was not considered that would have altered the outcome of the investigation.
-The other party will be given an opportunity to respond to the appeal within 7 calendar days.
 The President will make the final decision regarding the appeal and may decide to: 1) support the full results of the investigation and resolution; 2) support the results of the investigation but recommend different corrective action; 3) reach a different result and/or corrective action; or 4) require additional fact-finding.